crevI66/die/README.md

 -------
-|Just watch what you're doing when using pacman and actually read PKGBUILDs if you're installing stuff from the AUR and  you should be ok.
-Do not update literally every minute like some morons tell you to.
-Update weekly and if you're going to install a new package and haven't done so in a while.
+Update weekly

-Do NOT check for updates by running "pacman -Syu" and canceling.
-This can fuck you up.
-Install pacman-contrib and run "checkupdates" instead.
+Do NOT check for updates by running "pacman -Syu".
+Install pacman-contrib and run "checkupdates"

-If you're using Yay, I think it allows you to inspect PKGBUILDs by default. "yay -Pw" also is pretty handy to run before updates because if something requires manual intervention, it'll be posted on the front page of the arch website.
-If you don't want to use yay, subscribe to the rss feed or the mailing list.
-   |
+To inspect PKGBUILDs in yay do: "yay -Pw"
-Enable paccache.timer to clear the package cache weekly If using an SSD, enable fstrim.timer to discard unused blocks periodically Setup a firewall such as ufw or firewalld
+Enable paccache.timer to clear the package cache weekly If using an SSD, enable fstrim.timer to discard unused blocks periodically Setup a firewall
 Install and configure reflector to frequently update the mirrorlist automatically Enable Parallel Downloads in /etc/pacman.conf
 Install intel-ucode or amd-ucode microcode depending on your CPU